chaoyangzhengnash/Corporaci-n-Favorita-Grocery-Pre-Sales-Forecasting/README.md

 ### 4.4 Step2 Forecasting
 Based on the results of clutering, we plan to use two easily used models- linear regression and neuron network.

-####### Forecasting Model1: Linear regression
+###### Forecasting Model1: Linear regression
 Linear regression is the most commonly used algorithm.
 With it, we want to model the linear relationship between response variable (unit_sales) and multiple explanatory variables, such as holiday, promotion, item_perishable and so on.
 According to the criteria of least squard error, We got estimated values of parameters for the fitted model.
 Furthermore, we applied the model to do forecast with the new values of explanatory variables of the target product.

-####### Forecasting Model2: Neural network
+###### Forecasting Model2: Neural network
 Unlike linear regression, by neural network we want to model the non-linear relationship between response variable (unit_sales) and multiple explanatory variables.
 According to knowledge, we need to tune various hyperparameters first, such as the number of hidden layers, the number of neurons in each hidden layer and the activation functions.
 We use for loop to test different combination of hyperparameters and choose values or setting based on the best value in validation set.

 ### 5. Model comparison
 ### 5.1 Clustering model comparison:
 As it’s difficult to found the optimal value of K in K-modes, we select K = 10 for K-modes to make its results comparable to K-means.
 The sum of squared distances of those two models can be seen from the table below.
-As discussed earlier, theK-modes model generally performs better than the K-means model, therefore we select K-model (with k = 10) as our clustering method, and used its clustering results for our following forecasting approach,
+As discussed earlier, theK-modes model generally performs better than the K-means model, therefore we select K-model (with k = 10) as our clustering method, and used its clustering results for our following forecasting approach:

 ![Alt text](https://raw.githubusercontent.com/chaoyangzhengnash/Corporaci-n-Favorita-Grocery-Pre-Sales-Forecasting/master/graph/5.png
  "Optional title")

  ### 5.2 Forecasting model comparison:
  ![Alt text](https://raw.githubusercontent.com/chaoyangzhengnash/Corporaci-n-Favorita-Grocery-Pre-Sales-Forecasting/master/graph/6.png
  "Optional title")

 The result of NNS: After clustering all items in the CorporaciónFavorita Grocery, we choose the item of item_nbr:1083152 sold in 40 store as our target item, namely our test data.
 Then we ran the code of loop in hamming distance and found the item of item_nbr:164088 sold in 40 store has the smallest hamming distance 0.111 with the target item: 1083152, which means this item is most similar to our target item.
 Thus, we can predict the sale of our target item through assigning the value of the similar item to it.
 Finally, we calculate the mean square error in the test dataset and the value is 24288.